webix-hub/gitbook-webix-jet/details/views.md

 Note again that there is no need to destroy the window manually.

-For more details about popups and windows, [go to the "popups and Windows" section](popups.md).
+For more details about popups and windows, [go to the "Popups and Windows" section](popups.md).

 In the example above, a Jet view was passed to **this.ui()**, so the return value of **this.ui()** was also a Jet view.
 You can also pass Webix widgets or Jet views wrapped inside a Webix layout to the method.